Expectations for Interns

 - Applicants seeking placement at Saginaw Public Schools must be eligible to obtain EITHER the Michigan Preliminary School Psychologist Certificate OR the Master's Educational Limited License in Psychology (TLLP).
 To earn a Preliminary School Psychologist Certificate in Michigan, the following requirements apply: (a) hold a graduate degree in an approved school psychology certification program with no less than 45 semester credit hours, and (b) have completed supervised internship of a mininimum of 600 clock-hours in school psychology, and (c) possess a valid out-of-state school psychologist certificate or license.
 Part (c) is only required if the school psychology program was completed in another state.
 Please visit the Michigan Department of Education website for more information.

 - Applicants for all other placements must be eligible to obtain their Master’s Educational Limited License in Psychology (TLLP).
-Criteria and procedures for application are found on the Michigan Board of Psychology website
+The cost for this certificate is roughly $100.
+Criteria and procedures for application are found on the Michigan Board of Psychology website.

 - Students from in-state doctoral programs should refer to their program guidelines for obtaining these credentials.